SOBEX/AdventOfCode/README.md

    - start-end slices are much easier to reason with than start-range
 - Day 7
    - `algorithm`s are convenient and make adding parallel execution easy
+- Day 8
+   - inputs are too nice